lueschem/edi-pi/README.md

 generate the following artifacts:

 * A pure Debian stretch arm64 image for the Raspberry Pi 3.
+* A pure Debian stretch armhf image for the Raspberry Pi 2 or 3.
-* An amd64/arm64 based LXD container with a pre-installed cross development toolchain for C and C++.
+* An amd64/arm64 or amd64/armhf based LXD container with a pre-installed cross development toolchain for C and C++.
-* An emulated arm64 LXD container.
+* An emulated arm64 or armhf LXD container.

 ## Important Note